-Figure 7-B
+Figure 6-B

-- For mobile home installation, select locations carefully to avoid thermal barriers that may form at the ceiling.
-For more details, see MOBILE HOME INSTALLATION section. - When mounting an alarm on the ceiling, locate it at a minimum of 10 cm (4") from the side wall (Figure 7-A). - When mounting the alarm on the wall, use an inside wall with the top edge of the alarm at a minimum of 10 cm (4") and a maximum of 30.5 cm (12") below the ceiling (Figure 7-A). - Put smoke alarms at both ends of a bedroom hallway or large room if the hallway or room is more than 9.1m (30 ft) long. - Install Smoke Alarms on sloped, peaked or cathedral ceilings at least 0.9m (3ft) from the highest point (measured horizontally).
-See Figure 7.C. - Industry experts recommend a CO alarm be installed on each level of the home-ideally on any level with fuel burning appliances and outside of sleeping areas.
+- When mounting the alarm on the wall, use an inside wall with the top edge of the alarm at a minimum of 10 cm (4") and a maximum of 30.5 cm (12") below the ceiling (Figure 6-A). - Put smoke alarms at both ends of a bedroom hallway or large room if the hallway or room is morethan 9.1m (30 ft) long. - Install Smoke Alarms on sloped, peaked or cathedral ceilings at least 0.9m (3ft) from the highestpoint (measured horizontally).
+See Figure 6-C. - Industry experts recommend a CO alarm be installed on each level of the home -- ideally on any level with fuel burning appliances and outside of sleeping areas.